Dubbing: United Kingdom

-Albania

-The first movie dubbed in Albanian was The Great Warrior Skanderbeg in 1954 and since then, there have been thousands of popular titles dubbed in Albanian by different dubbing studios.
-All animated movies and children's programs are dubbed into Albanian (though typically, songs are left in English or the original language of the program with Albanian subtitles).
-Many live-action movies are dubbed as well.
-TV series nevertheless are usually not dubbed, they are subtitled except for a few Mexican, Brazilian and Turkish soap operas, like: Por Ti, Celebridade, A Casa das Sete Mulheres, Paramparça, etc. As for documentaries, Albania usually uses voice-over.

 France

 In France, dubbing is the norm.
 Most movies with a theatrical release, including all those from major distributors, are dubbed.
 Those that are not, are foreign independent films whose budget for international distribution is limited, or foreign art films with a niche audience.

 Almost all theaters show movies with their French dubbing ("VF", short for version française).
 Some of them also offer screenings in the original language ("VO", short for version originale), generally accompanied with French subtitles ("VOST", short for version originale sous-titrée).
 A minority of theaters (usually small ones) screen exclusively in the original language.
-According to the CNC (National Centre for Cinematography), VOST screenings accounted for 16.4% of tickets sold in France.
+According to the CNC (National Centre for Cinematography), VOST screenings accounted for 16.9% of tickets sold in France.

 In addition, dubbing is required for home entertainment and television screenings.
 However, since the advent of digital television, foreign programs are broadcast to television viewers in both languages (sometimes, French with audio description is also aired); while the French-language track is selected by default, viewers can switch to the original-language track and enable French subtitles.
 As a special case, the binational television channel Arte broadcasts both the French and German dubbing, in addition to the original-language version.

-Some voice actors that have dubbed for celebrities in the European French language are listed below.